Four-jet event shapes in hadronic Higgs decays: Introduction

 Furthermore, besides its direct applicability in Higgs phenomenology at lepton colliders, our calculation provides necessary ingredients needed for the \NNLO and \NthreeLO calculations of jet observables in three-jet and two-jet final states of hadronic Higgs decays, which are currently only known for decays to $\Pqb$-quarks \cite{Mondini:2019gid,Mondini:2019vub}.

 The paper is structured as follows.
-In \cref{sec:higgs_decays}, we discuss the ingredients of our computation for both Higgs decay categories up to \NLO QCD.
+In \cref{sec:higgs_decays}, we discuss the ingredients of our computation for both Higgs-decay categories up to \NLO QCD.
 Our predictions for the five event-shape distributions are presented in \cref{sec:results}.
 We summarise our findings and give an outlook on future work in \cref{sec:conclusion}.